GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/1bde.md

 ![Map of AOs](/images/picture1.png){:class="full"}

-## 2BN/1BDE
+## 2nd Battalion

-The Force Multipliers for GA National Guard, Emergency Mgmt Agencies & Civil Authorities
+The 2nd Battalion provides force multipliers for the Georgia National Guard, emergency management agencies and civil authorities.

 **What We Do**